-PROGRAM DIRECTOR: Kenneth Alexander, M.D., Ph.D.
+PROGRAM DIRECTOR: Thomas G. Mitchell, Ph.D.

 Knowledge of infectious diseases is relevant to care of patients of all ages and in each clinical specialty from surgery, pediatrics, and medicine to obstetrics-gynecology and family medicine.
-This study program provides students with the opportunity to directly explore infectious diseases in a laboratory setting coupled with lecture/seminar courses designed to provide some breadth of knowledge of the host, microorganisms, and their interactions.
+This study program provides students with the opportunity to directly explore infectious diseases in a laboratory setting coupled with lecture/seminar courses designed to provide knowledge of the host, microorganisms, and their interactions.
 The goals of the program are to instill a critical assessment of information, to provide the opportunity for creative acquisition of data, to encourage independent thinking, and to provide insight into modern technology and the interrelationship of clinical infectious diseases with basic microbiology and immunology.
 Most of the participating faculty members are involved in research that relates to microbial pathogenesis.